log-Mike/RL-WAPI/readme.md

 # Exit codes for client.sh

     0 - Successful

     1 - Problem with API Key

+    2 - Problem connecting to API

-    2 - Bad parameters
+    3 - Bad parameters

-    3 - Not an action (checklock/lock/unlock)
+    4 - Not an action (checklock/lock/unlock)

-    4 - Couldn't find given input (network/user)
+    5 - Couldn't find given input (network/user)

-    5 - Multiple records found matching given input (network/user)
+    6 - Multiple records found matching given input (network/user)

-    6 - Problem locking: No free networks available
+    7 - No free networks available

-    7 - Problem locking: a free network was found but when went to lock, was not free
+    8 - Problem while locking: a free network was found but when went to lock, was not free

+    9 - Other, unexpected error